Global & Admin News

 Admin News messages

-Admin News messages are sent to the Okanagan campus executive, deans, directors, managers or heads of an academic or administrative unit, and members of the Okanagan Campus Communicators Network.
-They’re used to engage and inform the broader Okanagan campus leadership on topics such as:
+Admin News messages are sent to supervisors within an academic or administrative unit, and members of the Okanagan Campus Communicators Network.
+These messages are used to engage and inform the broader Okanagan campus supervisors on topics such as:

 - Advance notice of university-wide initiatives or organizational changes that will be communicated to the broader UBC Okanagan campus community